MooersLab/writingLogTemplate/README.md

 - Section for lists required for most manuscripts like keywords.
 - Includes inventories of the private and public data locations.
 - A writing log section for recording notes on each day's accomplishments.
+- A timeline with benchmarks.
+A plan without deadlines is just a wish list.
 - Plot of wordcount by writing session to track your progress.

 ## Instructions